Own-Data-Privateer/hoardy-web/tool/README.md

 - updates to `--output`s:
   - `--no-overwrites`
-  : disallow overwrites and replacements of any existing `--output` files under `DESTINATION`, i.e. only ever create new files under `DESTINATION`, producing errors instead of attempting any other updates; default;
+  : disallow overwrites and replacements of any existing files under `OUTPUT_DESTINATION`, i.e. only ever create new files under `OUTPUT_DESTINATION`, producing errors instead of attempting any other updates; default;
     `--output` targets that are broken symlinks will be considered to be non-existent and will be replaced;
     when the operation's source is binary-eqivalent to the `--output` target, the operation will be permitted, but the disk write will be reduced to a noop, i.e. the results will be deduplicated;
     the `dirname` of a source file and the `--to` target directories can be the same, in that case the source file will be renamed to use new `--output` name, though renames that attempt to swap files will still fail
   - `--latest`
-  : replace files under `DESTINATION` with their latest version;
+  : replace files under `OUTPUT_DESTINATION` with their latest version;
     this is only allowed in combination with `--symlink` at the moment;
     for each source `PATH` file, the destination `--output` file will be replaced with a symlink to the source if and only if `stime_ms` of the source reqres is newer than `stime_ms` of the reqres stored at the destination file

 ### hoardy-web import

-Use specified parser to parse data in each `INPUT` `PATH` into (a sequence of) reqres and then generate and place their `WRR` dumps into separate `WRR` files under `DESTINATION` with paths derived from their metadata.
+Use specified parser to parse data in each `INPUT` `PATH` into (a sequence of) reqres and then generate and place their `WRR` dumps into separate `WRR` files under `OUTPUT_DESTINATION` with paths derived from their metadata.
 In short, this is `hoardy-web organize --copy` for `INPUT` files that use different files formats.

 - file formats: